 Pushkar’s most famous temple is the Brahma Temple, said to be one of the few such temples in the world as a result of a curse by Brahma’s consort, Saraswati.
 The temple is marked by a red spire, and over the entranc…

-The ropeway makes the ascent to the hilltop Saraswati Temple a breeze.
+The ropeway (9.30am to 7.30pm, return trip ₹119) makes the ascent to the hilltop Saraswati Temple a breeze.
 The temple overlooks the lake and the views are fantastic at any time of day.
-Alternatively, you could take the one-hour trek up before dawn to …
+Alternatively, you could take…

 The sunrise views over town from Pap Mochani (Gayatri) Temple, reached by a track behind the Marwar bus stand, are well worth the 30-minute climb.

-Old Rangji Temple is close to the bazaar and is often alive with worshippers.
+Old Rangji Temple (c 1844) is close to the bazaar and is alternatively empty and peaceful or alive with chanting worshippers.

 About 8km southwest of town (past the turn-off to Savitri Mata Temple) is a collection of Shiva temples near Ajaypal, which make a great trip by motorbike (or bike if you’re fit and start early in the day), through …